otoolep/go-httpd/README.md

 ```

 ### Building and rebuilding
-Once you've downloaded the code from GitHub, you'll want to change the code and rebuild it.
-The easiest way to this is to execute the following commands:
+Once you've downloaded the code from GitHub, you'll probably want to change the code and rebuild it.
+The easiest way to do this is to execute the following commands:
 ```
 cd $GOPATH/src/github.com/otoolep/go-httpd
 go build